 Arthrospira platensis (A. platensis) and Arthrospira maxima (A. maxima) are known under the term spirulina.
 Spirulina are blue-green algae, which are rich in amino acids and antioxidants.
 With a high load of nutrients such as proteins, enzymes, minerals, and vitamins A, K, B12, iron and manganese, they are categorized as a superfood.
 The algae genus Arthrospira has an especially high content of proteins.
-Its protein content ranges from 53-68% by dry weight and offers the full spectrum of all essential amino acids.
-Furthermore, Arthrospira has high amounts of polyunsaturated fatty acids (PUFAs), which is approx. 1.5-2% of the total lipid content of 5-6%.
+Its protein content ranges from 53 to 68% by dry weight and offers the full spectrum of all essential amino acids.
+Furthermore, Arthrospira has high amounts of polyunsaturated fatty acids (PUFAs), which is approx. 1.5 to 2% of the total lipid content of 5 to 6%.
 These PUFAs contain the γ-Linolenic acid (GLA), an essential Omega-6 Fatty acid.
 Further bioactive compounds of Arthrospira include vitamins, minerals as well as photosynthetic pigments.

 Note: Scientifically, Spirulina platensis (S. platensis) and Spirulina maxima (S. maxima) are correctly termed as Arthrospira platensis (A. platensis) and Arthrospira maxima (A. maxima).
 Both species were once classified in the genus Spirulina and are until today colloquially known under the spirulina name.
 Although the introduction of two separate genera of Arthrospira and Spirulina is now generally accepted, the term spirulina is often used as umbrella term.